 GRE waiver is NOT accepted.
 All applicants should submit a verified test report of their GRE scores.

 Do I need to specify an academic advisor in my application?

 In the statement of purpose, you may describe specific research interests or a faculty member that you are interested in working with.

 Is there a part-time option for the PhD program?

 Most PhD students in this program will be full-time but there might be a few part-time students.
-Please contact the Director of Graduate Studies for more information.
+Please contact the Graduate Program Director for more information.

 After admission to the PhD. program, how many courses/credit hours do I need to take/obtain to meet the degree requirement?
 What if I have a Master’s degree?

 54 credit hours are required for students entering with an M.S. degree in Computer Science while 72 credit hours are required for students entering without an M.S. degree in Computer Science.
 See more details at: https://compsci.uncg.edu/phd-program/requirements/

 Ideally, you should select your advisor after careful consideration of research interests and alignment.
 However, if your interests change, you can change your advisor before your qualifying exams.
 Do consider this may delay your timeline to graduation.

 Yes, any tenure-track or tenured member of the CS faculty – Full-time Assistant, Associate or Full Professor or from other closely aligned departments (for example, Mathematics and Statistics, Biology, Information Systems, etc.) can be co-advisors.